robmarkcole/deepstack-ui/README.md

 ```

 ## Docker-compose
 An example docker-compose file is provided.
-For run commands see https://docs.docker.com/compose/gettingstarted/#step-8-experiment-with-some-other-commands
+For run commands see [here](https://docs.docker.com/compose/gettingstarted/#step-8-experiment-with-some-other-commands) but the main one you need is `docker-compose up`.

 ### FAQ
 Q1: I get the error: `TypeError: cannot unpack non-iterable DeepstackException object`